ArcheSV/sm64coopdx-wiiu/README.md

 ### Mods and hackroms

 The game is fully playable on Wii U/Cemu, but Lua mods must be adapted for the Wii U version.
-The main limitation found so far is that large Lua files can crash during loading; in practice, mods should stay well below ~700 bytes per Lua file when possible, unless they have been tested specifically.
+The main limitation found so far is that large Lua files can crash during loading, in practice, mods should stay well below ~700 bytes per Lua file when possible.
 Mods that use CObjects, engine structs, large scripts, or object-based hooks need Wii U-specific rewrites.

 ### Still to do